vrosu/thingworx-csvparser-javascript-services/README.md

 This entity is available as Open Source.
 Any  improvements can be submitted via a Pull Request, which will be analyzed and incorporated if it's deemed to be useful enough for everyone.
 Breaking changes in the existing services will not be accepted; instead add new services (eg: ParseCSVFileV2 or other names as necessary)

+### This entity is provided as-is and without warranty or support.
+### It is not part of the PTC product suite.
+### This entity is licensed under the terms of the MIT license.